Gilgo Beach serial killings: Melissa Barthelemy

-Barthelemy, 24, of Erie County, New York, went missing on July 12, 2009.
-She had been living in the Bronx in New York and working as a sex worker through Craigslist.
-Barthelemy was known to use the alias "Chloe".
-On the night she went missing, she met with a client, deposited $900 in her bank account, and attempted to call an old boyfriend, but did not get through.
-Beginning one week later, and lasting for five weeks, her 15-year-old sister received a series of "vulgar, mocking, and insulting" calls from a man, who may have been the killer, using Melissa Barthelemy's cell phone.
-The caller asked if the girl "was a whore like her sister."
+Melissa Barthelemy, 24, of Erie County, New York, went missing on July 12, 2009.
+She had been living in the Bronx and working as a sex worker through Craigslist.
+She was known to use the alias "Chloe".
+On the night she disappeared, she met with a client, deposited $900 in her bank account, and attempted to call an ex‑boyfriend but did not reach him.
+Beginning one week later and continuing for five weeks, her 15‑year‑old sister received a series of "vulgar, mocking, and insulting" calls from a man—possibly the killer—using Barthelemy's phone.

-The calls became increasingly disturbing and eventually culminated in the caller telling Amanda that her sister was dead and that he was going to "watch her rot."
-Police traced some of the calls to Madison Square Garden, Midtown Manhattan, and Massapequa, but were unable to determine who was making them.
-Barthelemy's mother noted that there were "a lot of calls to Manorville" from her daughter's phone around the time of her disappearance.
-Barthelemy was 4 ft 10 in tall and 95 lb.
-Her remains were the first to be found in the search for Shannan Gilbert.
+The calls escalated and culminated in the caller telling her sister that Barthelemy was dead and that he was going to "watch her rot".
+Police traced some calls to Madison Square Garden, Midtown Manhattan, and Massapequa but were unable to identify the caller.
+Barthelemy's mother noted that there were "a lot of calls to Manorville" from her daughter's phone around the time she disappeared.
+Barthelemy was 4 ft 10 in and 95 lb.
+Her remains were the first discovered during the search for Shannan Gilbert.

 Megan Waterman

-Waterman, 22, of Scarborough, Maine, went missing on June 6, 2010, after placing advertisements on Craigslist as an escort.
-The previous day, she had told her boyfriend that she was going out and would call him later.
-At the time of her disappearance, she was staying at a motel in Hauppauge, New York, 15 miles northeast of Gilgo Beach.
-Waterman was reported missing by family members on June 8, 2010, after uncharacteristically failing to check in on her three-year-old daughter, whom she had left in their care.
+Megan Waterman, 22, of Scarborough, Maine, went missing on June 6, 2010, after posting escort advertisements on Craigslist.
+The previous day, she told her boyfriend she was going out and would call him later.
+At the time, she was staying at a motel in Hauppauge, New York, 15 miles northeast of Gilgo Beach.
+Waterman was reported missing on June 8, 2010, after failing to check in on her three‑year‑old daughter, whom she had left with family.
 Her body was recovered in December 2010.

 Waterman was a victim of sex trafficking.
-Her boyfriend was arrested on sex trafficking charges on April 11, 2012; he is not thought to be connected to her disappearance or death.
+Her boyfriend was arrested on sex trafficking charges on April 11, 2012; he is not believed to be connected to her disappearance or death.